fyne-io/developer.fyne.io/tour/binding/twoway.md

 So far we have looked at data binding as a way of keeping our user interface elements up to date.
-Far more common, however, is the need to update valules from the UI widgets and keep the data up to date everywhere.
+Far more common, however, is the need to update values from the UI widgets and keep the data up to date everywhere.
 Thankfully the bindings provided in Fyne are "two-way" which means that values can be pushed into them as well